The Role of a UK Responsible Person (UKRP)

 We are transparent and fair – no hidden costs that you learn about too late, and no increased UKRP service fee if you add products later.
 Instead, you can expect straightforward, professional service from our knowledgeable team.

-The UKRP’s role is currently similar to that of the EU Authorized Representative (AR) under the old Directives (MDD/AIMDD/IVDD) – for now anyway.
+The UKRP’s role is currently similar to that of the EU Authorized Representative (AR) under the old European Directives – for now anyway.
 The MHRA has proposed major regulatory changes by 2025, including to the role of the UKRP.

 The role of the EU AR has become more stringent under the Medical Devices Regulation (MDR) and the In Vitro Diagnostics Devices Regulation (IVDR).
 For example, under the MDR/IVDR, the EU AR must appoint a Person Responsible for Regulatory Compliance (PRRC), and the MDR/IVDR makes the EU AR liable for defective products placed by a manufacturer onto the European market.